-- 0.1 Any finding of misconduct against a student which incurs a penalty will be: - i. recorded and may be taken into account in the event of any future misconduct.
-Where a decision is made to expel a student, a note will be retained indefinitely; - ii. notified to the student's Head of School; - iii. reported on an anonymous basis to the relevant committees of the Academic and University Boards, for the purposes of monitoring, review and enhancement; - iv. notified to the Chair of the Assessment Board where an allegation of academic misconduct has been found proven. - 0.2 The University has a duty to inform relevant third parties of the nature and outcome of disciplinary procedures in certain circumstances, including: - i. to inform the relevant Professional, Statutory or Regulatory Body (PSRB), where that PSRB's published regulations require notification of specified penalties imposed; - ii. to inform UK Visa and Immigration, in the case of a significant change in the circumstances of an international student.
+- O.1 Any finding of misconduct against a student which incurs a penalty will be: - recorded on the student's Starfish record and may be taken into account in the event of any future misconduct.
+Where a decision is made to expel a student, a note will be retained indefinitely; - ii. notified to the student's Head of School; - iii. reported on an anonymous basis to the relevant committees of the Academic and University Boards, for the purposes of monitoring, review and enhancement; - iv. notified to the Chair of the Assessment Board where an allegation of academic misconduct has been found proven.

+- O.2 The University has a duty to inform relevant third parties of the nature and outcome of disciplinary procedures in certain circumstances, including: - i. relevant Professional, Statutory or Regulatory Bodies (PSRB), where required; - ii.
+UK Visa and Immigration, in the case of a significant change in the circumstances of an international student; - iii. placement providers.